helloSystem/hello/README.md

 This repository is where developers and interested advanced users brainstorm on __helloSystem__.

 A desktop system for creators that focuses on simplicity, elegance, and usability.

+Based on the published [Human Interface Guidelines](https://dl.acm.org/doi/book/10.5555/573097), re-interpreted for today.

 [Based on FreeBSD](https://en.wikipedia.org/wiki/MacOS#/media/File:Unix_timeline.en.svg).
 Less, but better!